Can Humans Eat Cat Foods?

 • Different Standards: Cat food is made following pet food standards, not the stricter regulations for human food.
 Ingredients safe for cats might not meet human food safety standards, which require rigorous checks for contaminants and pathogens.

 • Ingredient Quality: Cat food often contains animal by-products, fillers, and additives that are suitable for cats but may not be ideal or palatable for human consumption.
+Proper cat food storage is essential to ensure safety and prevent potential contamination.
 These ingredients could include parts of animals not commonly used for human food.

 • Contaminants: Pet food can legally contain certain levels of contaminants, like aflatoxins or salmonella, which are considered safe for cats but could cause foodborne illness in humans.